Marketcircle/AXElements/README.markdown

 suite and make sure things are kosher.
 The nature of this library requires that the tests take over your computer while they run.
 The tests aren't programmed to do anything destructive, but if you interfere with them then something could go wrong.
 To run the tests you simply need to run the `test` task:

     rake test

-__NOTE__: there may be some tests are dependent on Accessibility features that are new in OS X Lion which will cause test failures on OS X Snow Leopard.
+__NOTE__: There may be some tests are dependent on Accessibility features that are new in OS X Lion which will cause test failures on OS X Snow Leopard.
 If you have any issues then you should look at the output to find hints at what went wrong and/or log a bug.
-I will still support Snow Leopard as long as MacRuby does, but I do not have easy access to a Snow Leopard machine to verify that things still work.
+AXElements will support Snow Leopard for as long as MacRuby does, but I do not have easy access to a Snow Leopard machine to verify that things still work.

 ### Benchmarks